MariaMengozzi/pc-2022/Activity-04/notes.md

 ----

-the belief can being also from other agent. this is important to consider when thei become from itself or from someone else.
+the belief can being also from other agent. this is important to consider when they become from itself or from someone else.

 intentions are the plans that are in execution.